-PlanetPDF maintain an extensive list of PDF tools so I am not going to bother doing the same.
-These are the main vendors of PDF based solutions that are popular in prepress:
+PlanetPDF maintains an extensive list of PDF tools so I am not going to bother doing the same.
+These are the main vendors of PDF-based solutions that are popular in prepress:

 Quite Software has some pretty cool Acrobat plug-ins like Quite-A-Box-Of-Tricks, a toolbox that is great for manipulating PDFs coming from Office applications.

 Sometimes things go wrong, so this site also has an overview of common PDF related issues.
 It is outdated, but I may revive this section at some point in time.
 The same is true for the application notes, in which you find more information about the PDF-support from various applications, like InDesign, PowerPoint, Photoshop, or QuarkXpress.

 The web is filled with information about PDF and Acrobat.
 Below are some of my favorites.

 Web sites and forums: PlanetPDF is the leading PDF-related website and of course Adobe also have something to say about the subject on their general PDF and PDF Technology Center pages.

 I guess the best PDF-oriented forum you can find nowadays is the Adobe forum for Acrobat users.
 I also like the Apogee Network, a forum specifically for users of the Agfa Apogee workflow.